 Got some questions?
 We’re here to help.
 From signing up to choosing your contest, we’ve listed our most commonly asked questions below.
 Still need help?
 Get in touch with our friendly team.

 Got a question?
 We’re here to help.
 Read our frequently asked questions below to find the answer to yours.
-If you still need help, contact our team using the form above.
+If you still need help, contact our team using the contact link in the website footer.

 Duel offers competitive e-sports contests for its users.
 It brings together gamers who want to play each other on their Xbox One, PS4 or PC in their chosen game for prize money, in head to head contests and larger tournaments.